-In FY 2023, the change in imputed financing costs for employee benefits is primarily due to FEHB and pensions (FERS).
-The FERS increase is due to higher annual basic pay, which took effect in January 2023, and an increase in OPM cost factors.
-FEHB enrollment figures have historically fluctuated based on employee enrollment.
-Legal settlements that were paid out on AOC's behalf by the Department of Justice - Treasury Judgement Fund are reflected in the corresponding increase.
-Conversely, there were minimal disbursements and no reimbursements to OCWR of prior year payments.
+In FY 2024, the change in imputed financing costs for employee benefits is primarily due to pensions (FERS) .
+The FERS increase is due to the hiring of additional full-time employees, higher annual basic pay, which took effect in January 2024, and an increase in OPM cost factors.
+Additionally, there was a decrease in campus infrastructure costs and legal settlements that were paid out on the AOC's behalf by the Department of Justice - Treasury Judgement Fund.
+The increase in imputed OCWR payments is due to higher settlement payouts for workplace claims in FY 2024 compared to FY 2023.

-NOTE 18: NET COST OF OPERATIONS RELATED TO PAYROLL
+NOTE 18: COST OF OPERATIONS RELATED TO PAYROLL

-Expenses for salaries and related benefits for the periods ended September 30, 2023, and 2022, are shown in the following table.
-These amounts were approximately 42 and 44 percent of the annual gross cost of operations for each respective fiscal year.
+Expenses for salaries and related benefits for the periods ended September 30, 2024, and 2023, are shown in the following table.
+These amounts were approximately 48 and 42 percent of the annual gross cost of operations for each respective fiscal year.
 This includes actual payroll and benefit expenses as well as other accrued expenses.
-Benefit expenses represent FECA (current year payment), Unemployment Compensation for Federal Employees (UCFE), and imputed costs paid by OPM.
+Benefit expenses represent FECA (current year payment), Unemployment Compensation for Federal Employees (UCFE), and Imputed Costs paid by OPM.
 Other Accrued Expenses consist of payroll and benefit related accruals.
-Those costs do not include the unfunded accrued annual leave and long term actuarial FECA.
-Net Cost of Operations Related to Payroll for the periods ended September 30, 2023, and 2022, is as follows:
+Those costs do not include the unfunded accrued annual leave and long-term actuarial FECA.

+Cost of Operations Related to Payroll for the periods ended September 30, 2024, and 2023, is as follows: